Frequently Asked Questions (FAQs)

 Why are single procedure torque instruments and procedural kits becoming so popular?

 The advantages are many including implant OEMs can sell more implant products as the instruments are sterile-packed and always surgery ready.
 This is especially critical in trauma implant cases where instruments and implants must be ready for surgery at a moment’s notice to support an osteosynthesis procedure.
-Disposable sets are also lower cost, eliminate instrument cleaning and reprocessing, reduce life cycle management, reduce surgical site infection (SSI) and offer efficiency gains in hospital and surgical center operations including operating room productivity.
+Single-use sets are also lower cost, eliminate instrument cleaning and reprocessing, reduce life cycle management, reduce surgical site infection (SSI) and offer efficiency gains in hospital and surgical center operations including operating room productivity.
 Early healthcare adoption was limited to IV and blood bags, disposable swabs, needles and the like.
-Today, with global initiatives to drive out unneeded costs and increase healthcare efficiency the focus is on broader use of single-use and disposable products including precision torque instruments and procedural kits where it makes sense.
+Today, with global initiatives to drive out unneeded costs and increase healthcare efficiency the focus is on broader use of single-use products including precision torque instruments and procedural kits where it makes sense.
 New technologies have given rise to high quality, superior performance instruments now available at a fraction of the cost of traditional reusable devices.

-Single-procedure or disposable torque instruments are made of surgical stainless steel shafts and tips specially inserted and secured into polymer handles of various material types, handle sizes, shapes and grips.
+Single-procedure torque instruments are made of surgical stainless steel shafts and tips specially inserted and secured into polymer handles of various material types, handle sizes, shapes and grips.
 ECA Medical Instruments uses the finest biocompatible polymers in the industry and has over 30 years expertise in injection molding of plastics, tooling and over molding.
 Materials are also bioburden, endotoxin, cytotoxicity tested and validated.
 Polymer strength is outstanding and tested well beyond operating specifications using both FEA and physical testing processes.

 Can ECA Medical Instruments make special or custom ergonomic designs and handles?